jayakrishnanj/sentiment_api/README.md

 1. Go to app folder
 2. Run `python3 main.py`

-Docker Approach: Install and Run using docker:
+Docker Approach: Install and Run using docker
 -----------------------------
 1. Make sure docker is install in system and running
 2. Go to sentiment_api folder